privacy-scaling-explorations/semaphore-phase2-setup/README.md

 https://ppot.blob.core.windows.net/public/challenge_0025
 ```

-Even if the next participant completes a contribution before the VDF is over,
-we will stick to the above challenge file.
+We will stick to the above challenge file even though new ones are available.

 ### 2. The block hash